 - Less than 1 million sperm/ml are found.
 Pregnancy could be achieved only by means of Assisted Reproductive Technology (ART).

 For the diagnosis to be accurate, the specialist needs to evaluate several semen analyses done in different weeks.
 This helps to dismiss the possibility that low sperm count is associated with long abstinence periods.

 When the cause of oligospermia is unknown, leading a healthy lifestyle is the most appropriate treatment.
-This includes following a balanced diet, reducing or quitting toxic habits (alcohol or street drug consumption), and avoiding exposure to toxic environment agents or toxic workplace habits.
+This includes following a balanced diet, reducing or quitting toxic habits (alcohol or street drug consumption), and avoiding exposure to toxic environmental agents or toxic workplace habits.

 There are certain natural remedies that may help to deal with oligospermia, including certain herbs to consume as herbal infusions like damiana, tribulus terrestris, Asian ginseng capsules, or maca root powder.
 Given that they are just home remedies, their effectiveness has not been scientifically proved.

 As for the medications to treat oligospermia, there exist vitamin supplements or hormone doses that can help improve sperm production.
 Their accuracy, however, has not been proved yet.
-Vitamins E, C and B6 have a great amount of antioxidants that protect the sperms from DNA fragmentation.
+Vitamins E, C and B6 have a great number of antioxidants that protect the sperms from DNA fragmentation.
 Hormonal supplements are useful in patients with hormonal imbalances that affect the production of sperm, such as testosterone.

-If no significant improvements are made, or if the causes of oligospermia are testicular or post-testicular, the best option to achieve a pregnancy would be to seek the most adequate infertility treatment.
+If no significant improvements are made, or if the causes of oligospermia are testicular or post-testicular, the best option to achieve pregnancy would be to seek the most adequate infertility treatment.